Last Updated on January 17, 2023 by Pinpoint 250

 The Drying Stage

 The minute raw beans are added to a hot roaster, the temperature drops before rising again.
-Once the temperature increases, the beans’ water begins to evaporate, and pressure builds inside the beans.
+Once the temperature increases, the beans’ water evaporates, and pressure builds inside the beans.

 The Browning Stage